psocha/psocha.github.io/_posts/2019-01-06-highly-sensitive-programmer.md

 ---

 The most influential book I read in 2018 was Elaine Aron's ["The Highly Sensitive Person"](https://hsperson.com/books/the-highly-sensitive-person/).
-The book answered my most pressing unsolved questions about myself by showing that almost everything remotely special about me - my talents, my weaknesses, my interests, my aversions - stems from a single root cause.
+The book answered many of my unsolved questions about myself by showing that almost everything notable about me - my talents, my weaknesses, my interests, my aversions - stems from a single root cause.
-That root cause is my extremely high [sensory processing sensitivity](https://en.wikipedia.org/wiki/Sensory_processing_sensitivity), which puts me in a bucket of people termed "highly sensitive persons" (HSPs).
+That root cause is my high [sensory processing sensitivity](https://en.wikipedia.org/wiki/Sensory_processing_sensitivity), which puts me in a bucket of people termed "highly sensitive persons" (HSPs).

 As a trait, sensory processing sensitivity refers to the amount and depth of automatic processing done by the brain and nervous system in response to stimuli.
 The trait is believed to be largely hereditary and immutable; multiple genes have been identified in recent years that may be related to it.